Janae-Waldon/CS-570/README.txt

   main.c

 2) Compile instructions:
+	From the command line:
-	open the file & type 'make' into the command line
+		locate & open the file & type 'make' into the command line

 3) Operating instructions (include any/all command line options/arguments, required inputs, etc):
     - Program will output a Menu, the user will have to input the number they want.